 TfN's Monitoring and Evaluation Framework consists of a series of headline, core, and supplementary metrics developed in collaboration with partners that can be used to monitor the STP.
-To ensure transparency and consistency TfN will publish a dashboard containing these metrics, allowing TfN to track progress over time.
+To ensure transparency and consistency TfN will publish a dashboard to present the STP's headline metrics and allow TfN to track progress towards the strategic ambitions, objectives, and associated targets set out in the plan, over time.

-The headline metrics are of the highest strategic importance and define the vision of the STP, with a strong theory of change linking to TfNpromoted interventions and policies.
-Core and supplementary metrics provide additional intelligence on progress and challenges across the North's transport network.
+The headline metrics are of the highest strategic importance and define the vision of the STP, with medium-term and long-term targets.
+Core and supplementary metrics do not have defined medium or long term targets but will provide additional intelligence on progress and challenges across the North's transport network.

-TfN Annual Action Plan
+TfN Annual Report